sanjay900/guitar-configurator-site/index.md

 # How to use this tool
 Click [here](./tool-guide.html) for a guide on how to use this tool

+# Need Help?
+Something not working?
+Feel free to message me on Discord, my id is sanjay900#5549.

 # Videos
 {% include youtube.html id=H73McH5abes %}